-- Candidate ;
+- Candidateship ;

 - Secondary immunodeficiency states;

-- Unsystematic antibiotic treatment.
+- Unscientific antibiotic treatment.

-Scope: tongue, sky, cheeks.
+The affected area: tongue, sky, cheeks.

 Complaints of patients: dry mouth, pain when eating, burning.

-Stage of the disease:
+Stages of the disease:

-- erythematous (tongue edematous, viscous, foamy);
+- Erythematous (tongue edematous, viscous, foamy);

 Acute atrophic candidiasis